 specialists for experts.

 In addition to a lack of uniform programming standards and a wide variety of interface requirements, a lack of a uniform cross-platform vocabulary (keyword: Data Dictonary) and a common interpretation of the data (keyword: Meta Data Definition) are major practical challenges when networking different locations or system solutions.
-In addition, the existing primary and secondary systems were neither developed for storing nor for retrieving the rapidly increasing amount of (unstructured) data.
+In addition, most existing primary and secondary systems were neither developed for storing nor for retrieving the rapidly increasing amount of (unstructured) data.

 CentraXX – the KAIROS solution